Chapter 9

 The idols of the Jain goddesses Ambiká and Manasá which have been found in Ráŕh are all clothed and adorned with ornaments.

-All the idols of the Jain gods and goddesses of Ráŕh that have been found and that were worshipped as orthodox or non-scriptural gods and goddesses [i.e., worshipped as different types of Hindu gods and goddesses] in a later period are nothing but different expressions of the human mind.
+All the idols of the Jain gods and goddesses of Ráŕh that were worshipped as orthodox or non-scriptural gods and goddesses in a later period are merely different expressions of the human mind.

-These feelings would become associated with each other, and would become sublimated into mahábháva [a higher stage of realization] and Paramashiva [Nucleus Consciousness].
+These feelings would become associated with each other, becoming sublimated into:

-It is not possible to find any consistency between these feelings and atheistic Jainism.
+This is why there is no consistency between these feelings and atheistic Jainism.

-Many, however, have not been recognized at all, directly or indirectly.
+• many, however, have not been recognized at all.

-Of many reasons for this, one was the torrential and irresistible advent in Ráŕh of the Gaoŕiiya Vaeśńava Dharma propounded by Mahaprabhu Chaitanya.
+One cause of this was the torrential and irresistible advent of Gaoŕiiya Vaeśńava Dharma in Ráŕh, propounded by Mahaprabhu Chaitanya.

-At that point, the priests of that era did not find sufficient time to convert the remaining Jain deities into Puranic gods and goddesses.
+Back then, the priests did not have sufficient time to convert the remaining Jain deities into Puranic gods and goddesses.

-Like all other sections of the general populace in Ráŕh, the Jain ascetic preachers, the Jain priests, and afterwards the Utkal Brahmans (as they came to be known) of Ráŕh, came under the influence of the Vaeśńava Dharma of Ráŕh.
+Like all other sections of the general populace in Ráŕh, the following came under the influence of the Vaeśńava Dharma of Ráŕh:

 Extremes of casteism developed in Bengal at that time.